 How does the procedure work?

 The movement of the embryo or fetus and his or her heartbeat can be seen as an ongoing ultrasound movie.
-Most ultrasound devices also have an audio component that processes the echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord.
-This sound can be made audible to human ears and has been described by patients as a whooshing noise.
+Ultrasound devices also use Doppler, a special application of ultrasound, which processes echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord and turns them into audible sound.
+This sound has been described by patients as a whooshing noise.

 Doppler ultrasound, a special application of ultrasound, measures the direction and speed of blood cells as they move through vessels.
 The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
 A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.